aidanbudd/trainingPhyloIntro/interpretingPhylogeniesCrete2014.md

 - [Sequence labels unedited](./sequences/glycoproteinPartialAndIntergenicSpacerNoLabelEd.txt)
 - [Sequence labels edited to easily identify country of origin](./sequences/glycoproteinPartialAndIntergenicSpacerLabelsEd.txt)

+1. Choose a quesiton
-1. Write down one or more substantive questions we want to address with the analysis
+    Write down one or more substantive questions we want to address with the analysis

 2. Collect an appropriate set of sequences